What Is The Personal Injury Claims Process?

 • Any future implications or prognosis

-If you choose to hire a personal injury solicitor, they can arrange for you to attend a medical appointment in your local area.
-The results of the appointment can form a current and in-depth report on the harm you sustained.
+If you choose to hire a personal injury solicitor, they can arrange a medical appointment in your local area.
+The results of the appointment can form a current and in-depth report on the harm you have experienced.

 Your medical records and the independent report will be used when calculating the compensation payout amount you receive for your injuries.

-For more information on what your settlement may comprise, please continue reading.
+For more information on the settlement that may be offered, please continue reading.

 Working Out Your Settlement

-Each claim is assessed based on its individual circumstances, so it can be difficult to provide a definitive estimate of what you could receive.
+Each claim is assessed based on its individual circumstances, so it can be difficult to provide a definitive estimate of what you could be given.
 However, generally, each settlement award may consist of:

 • General damages: These seek to compensate your pain and suffering caused by the injuries you experienced as a result of someone else’s negligence.

-• Special damages: These seek to reimburse the financial losses incurred as a direct result of your injuries.
+• Special damages: These seek to reimburse the financial losses incurred as a direct consequence of your injuries.

 There are various costs you could claim back under special damages, including: